netstim/SlicerNetstim/README.md

 # SlicerNetstim

-This repository contains a collection of modules for 3D Slicer on the topic of deep brain stimulation and other applications.
-See the modules section below for a general overview and the [quick start guide](./Documentation/QuickStartGuide/README.md) to install and load sample data in Slicer.
+This repository contains a collection of modules for 3D Slicer on the topic of deep brain stimulation and other applications&mdash;see the modules section below for a general overview.

-## Quick Start

-Follow the [quick start guide](./Documentation/QuickStartGuide/README.md) to install the software and load a sample dataset with STN DBS planning in Slicer.

 ## Modules provided in this extension

 ### Lead-OR
 The Lead-OR module provides an interface for setting micro electrodes configuration in space.
-We are developing a new interface with OpenEphys (see [OpenEphysLeadOR](https://github.com/netstim/OpenEphysLeadOR) and [OpenEhpysNeuroOmega](https://github.com/netstim/OpenEphysNeuroOmega)) to integrate micro electrode processing.
+See the [Lead-OR page](./LeadOR/README.md) for installation instructions and how to load a sample dataset.
+See the [Lead-OR section in the Lead-DBS manual](https://netstim.gitbook.io/leaddbs/lead-or/imaging-setup) for the integration with electrophysiology recordings.

 ### WarpDrive
 WarpDrive allows for manual interaction with the deformation fields that result from non linear registration.
 The idea is to be able to fix for miss-alignments between source and target images (and models).
 See the [WarpDrive page](./WarpDrive/README.md) for more information.